ice-blockchain/ion-app/README.md

-# flutter-app
+# ice

 The Flutter app for the ice ecosystem.